-The International Group experienced astonishing growth during the 2010-2015 period, further developing its expertise and diversifying its activities.
-Expertise now covered by the Centre includes:
+The International Group continued to experience astonishing growth by further diversifying its activities.
+Expertise now covered by the group includes:

-- the development of institutional frameworks through the drafting of laws and regulatory frameworks, and setting up initiatives such as building codes and labelling standards for energy-intensive appliances; - support for designing and regulating tariffs as to optimize the use of various energy sources; - the development of market studies, the design of programs of all types, including demand-side management programs for utilities, and the use of the energy performance contracting concept as an energy efficiency market development tool; - the design and implementation of appropriate financing mechanisms and the management of specialized funds for the implementation of energy efficiency projects; - support for implementing projects in the residential, commercial, institutional and industrial sectors; - technical assistance for starting up and operating energy service companies; - climate change adaptation for energy companies and infrastructure; - · access to energy through efficient approaches; - support for the trading of carbon credits.
+- the development of institutional frameworks through the drafting of laws and regulatory frameworks, and setting up initiatives such as building codes and labelling standards for energy-intensive appliances; - the development of market studies, the design of programs of all types, including demand-side management programs for utilities, and the use of the energy performance contracting concept as an energy efficiency market development tool; - the design and implementation of appropriate financing mechanisms and the management of specialized funds for the implementation of energy efficiency and renewable energy projects; - support for implementing projects in the residential, commercial, institutional and industrial sectors; - technical assistance for starting up and operating energy service companies; - access to energy through efficient approaches; - support for the trading of carbon credits. - the use of energy efficiency as an essential means to allowing countries to meet their Nationally Determined Contributions (NDCs) in accordance with the Paris Agreement on climate change. - climate finance training. - factoring in gender themes in the design of renewable energy projects.